-All parents/legal guardians of children at Colorado Springs Charter Academy are expected to volunteer as active, contributing members of the school community.
+We ask that all parents/legal guardians of children at Colorado Springs Charter Academy volunteer as active, contributing members of the school community.
 Volunteering accents the critical part a family plays in the child's education and also helps parents experience the philosophy of the school in action.